Water of Leith (New Zealand): Course

-The lower reaches of the Leith are contained within concrete channels.
+The lower reaches of the Leith are contained within engineered, canal-like concrete channels.
 These, and the various weirs located in the Leith's stream—notably just to the north of Woodhaugh Gardens, were built to prevent a repeat of the serious damage to Dunedin North by the highest recorded flood in March 1929.
 An earlier devastating flood occurred on the river in 1868.
 The original course of the Leith was, in fact, a meandering track through what is now the central city, emptying into the upper harbour where Cumberland and Stuart Streets now meet.

 The Leith enters the wider plain which is the location of Dunedin's most intensely urbanised area at the southeastern end of Woodhaugh Gardens, close to the northernmost point of the city's main street, George Street.
 From here, it winds around the northern edge of the floodplain, skirting the Dunedin Botanic Gardens, where it is joined by its other main tributary, Lindsay Creek.
 This small stream flows from the southern slopes of Mount Cargill, through Bethune's Gully and along North East Valley before crossing the Botanic Gardens and connecting with the Leith.
 A bronze statue of a trout in the Botanic Gardens commemorates the first liberation into a New Zealand river of brown trout, imported from Tasmania in 1869.

 The Leith then turns south, flowing through the heart of the University of Otago campus at which point it veers east, passing the campus of Otago Polytechnic and the Dunedin College of Education and then Forsyth Barr Stadium before reaching the Otago Harbour south of Logan Park.

 In 2018 a new cable stay footbridge was erected over the mouth of the Water of Leith (between the state highway bridge and the harbour).
 The Water of Leith Footbridge was commissioned by Dunedin City Council with funding from NZ Transport Agency.
 The project was a "Design and Construct" project costing NZ$1.4M.
 Design commenced in January 2018 and construction was completed in December 2018.
 The bridge spans 45m over the Leith and was constructed by Edifice Structures and designed by DC Structures Studio.

+In the early 20th Century, the watercourse was referred to as the "Leith Canal" in legislation (such as the Otago Harbour Board Empowering Act 1939) and in newspapers; this name is now rarely used.